Surgical Instruments Left Inside Patients

 Why Retained Surgical Objects Should Never Happen

 Medical sponges are the most common medical device that is inadvertently left inside patients.
-Scalpels, needles and gauze are then next most frequent medical devices left behind.
+Scalpels, needles, and gauze are the next most frequent medical devices left behind.
 Sponges are commonly overlooked because when used to clot blood in patients, they resemble the bodily tissue they are surrounded by.

-Softer medical objects like sponge and gauze, make patients more prone to infection.
+Softer medical objects like sponges and gauze, make patients more prone to infection.
 While sharp objects like scalpels and needles can perforate organs and have a more immediate effect on the body.